tvoutsos19/ruby-gym/README.md

 We have to expect the unexpected — if users can find a way to break our code by navigating through it in a sequence that we didn't predict, they 100% will.

 Suppose that your program has to deal with the object inside the variable some_random_input, starting on Line 18.

 If the object is:

-a String: downcase it and print a Time: figure out the day of the week, downcased, and print an Integer: figure out whether it's odd or even and print a Symbol: downcase it and print
+- a String: downcase it and print
+- a Time: figure out the day of the week, downcased, and print
+- an Integer: figure out whether it's odd or even and print, `"X is even"` or `"X is odd"`
+- a Symbol: downcase it and print
-nil: print "no object provided"
+- nil: print `"no object provided"`
-true: print "you may pass"
+- true: print `"you may pass"`
-false: print "you may not pass" a Hash: print the list of keys within the Hash, as an Array.
+- false: print `"you may not pass"`
+- a Hash: print the list of keys within the Hash, as an Array.

 How would you start to go about it?